praveensonu/praveensonu.github.io/_publications/2024-02-17-paper-title-number-4.md

 collection: publications
 category: conferences
 permalink: /publication/2024-02-17-paper-title-number-4
 excerpt: 'In this paper we present a novel legal holding documents summarization technique with Italian-LEGAL-BERT.
-The paper was accepted to 19th Internation Conference on AI and Law (ICAIL '23).
+The paper was accepted to 19th Internation Conference on AI and Law (ICAIL-23).
 This paper is a part of giustizia agile project (an Italian nation wide project to fasten the Judicial system using AI)'
 date: 2024-02-17
 venue: 'GitHub Journal of Bugs'
 paperurl: 'http://academicpages.github.io/files/paper3.pdf'